dorcoh/blog/_posts/2017-06-19-entropy-patch.md

-**Motivation**: Since model counting is a $$ #P $$ problem, entropy is hard to compute and requires $$ n $$ calls to a model counter (as the number of variables in the input formula).
+**Reminder**: Model counting is a $$ #P $$ problem, entropy is hard to compute and requires $$ n $$ calls to model counter (as number of variables in input formula).

-# STS and patch explained
+### STS and patch explained

 ## Hashing and optimization

-STS, Search tree sampler is an approximate model counter designed by Stefano Ermon.
+STS - Search Tree Sampler, is an approximate model counter [Ermon et al].
 It uses hashing and optimization technique in order to count solutions.
 Briefly, in the context of model counting, hashing means that on each 'level' the algorithm explores, we shrink the solutions space.
 Optimization means using a SAT  solver as an oracle to tell the algorithm if solutions still exist after shrinking.
-This technique is also used in probablistic inference problems.
+It repeats this method until no solutions exists, which allows to approximate number of solutions, or models.
+This technique is also used in probabilistic inference problems.

 Specifically STS works by sampling uniform (controlled by a parameter) solutions.
 I took advantage of this mechanism and on each run of the algorithm I recorded those uniform solutions, in order to cheaply approximate the entropy, with only one run of STS instead of $$ n $$ runs - as the size of the formula.
 Computing the entropy requires to compute $$ r(v) $$ for each literal, $$ r(v) $$ is the ratio of solutions that the literal $$ v $$ appears in, out of all formula's solutions.
 So technically if we have a decent amount of uniform solutions, we can approximate the variables entropy.